bithound/cli.bithound.io/README.md

 If analysis is in progress, this command will poll until analysis is complete and report the results.

 Your repo token can be found on your repo settings page under _Integrations_ or by running `bithound token`.
+In addition, you may also configure your repo's failing criteria on that settings page.

 ## token